robert-laws/portfolio-project-rails-dog-daycare/README.md

 - [x] add new, create, and destroy methods
 - [x] add routes for users and sessions
 - [x] add logic to authenticate users and add a session variable
-- [ ] update application controller to include a current_user method
+- [x] update application controller to include a current_user method
-- [ ] update navigation to inlcude sign in, sign up, and logout buttons
+- [x] update navigation to inlcude sign in, sign up, and logout buttons
+- [ ] add validations for user model
+- [ ] add error messages for views
+- [ ] add flash for alerts and notifications

 ### Omniauth Integration